If you’re looking for an AMAZING Fat Free Marinara Sauce – your search has ended!

 You know – that overpriced stuff that is usually nothing but cheap tomato sauce, lots of oil, and salt?
-Oh look!
-A clove of garlic!
-Yeah whatever….

-This Marinara Sauce is absolutely divine, completely oil-free, and so easy to make with common ingredients from your pantry.
+This Fat Free Marinara Sauce is absolutely divine, completely oil-free, and so easy to make with common ingredients from your pantry.
 And it’s versatile enough to use not just on pasta, but also as a dipping sauce for breadsticks or even as a pizza sauce.

 Yeah it’s THAT good.